-As a result of the expected decrease in operating expenses, we estimate that our cash and cash equivalents of \$92.6 million as of March 31, 2023, when combined with anticipated DANYELZA revenues, will support operations as currently planned into 2026.
+As a result of the realized decrease in operating expenses, due to the restructuring program we announced in January 2023, we estimate that our cash and cash equivalents of \$87.9 million as of June 30, 2023, when combined with anticipated DANYELZA revenues, will support operations as currently planned into 2026.
 This estimate is based on our current business plan and on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 This estimate assumes no new partnerships or other new business development and no further development of the omburtamab program.
-We cannot provide any assurance that we will be able to obtain additional capital from additional equity or debt financings, collaborations, licensing arrangements, or other sources.
+We cannot provide any assurance that we will be able to obtain additional capital from new equity or debt financings, collaborations, licensing arrangements, or other sources.
 As a result of the reduction in workforce and revised business plan, we incurred restructuring expenses of \$4.5 million, consisting predominantly of cash related to notice and severance payments of \$2.8 million and acceleration of stock-based compensation of \$1.7 million.
 The restructuring expenses were recognized in the first quarter of 2023.
-Of the \$2.8 million of severance payments, \$1.7 million was paid in cash during the three months ended March 31, 2023, and the remaining \$1.1 million was recognized within accrued liabilities on the consolidated balance sheet as of March 31, 2023, which the majority will be paid in the three months ended June 30, 2023.
-The charges that we expect to incur are subject to a number of assumptions, and actual expenses may differ materially from the estimates disclosed above.
+Of the \$2.8 million of severance payments, \$1.7 million was paid in cash during the three months ended March 31, 2023, and the remaining \$1.1 million was paid in cash during the three months ended June 30, 2023.

-Because of the numerous risks and uncertainties associated with the development and commercialization of DANYELZA, and the research, development and commercialization of other potential product candidates, we are unable to estimate the exact amount of our operating capital requirements.
+Because of the numerous risks and uncertainties associated with the further development and commercialization of DANYELZA, and the research, development and commercialization of other potential product candidates, we are unable to estimate the exact amount of our operating capital requirements.
 Our future capital requirements will depend on many factors, including: